dappernerddesigns/user_auth/readMe.md

 <img src="https://img.shields.io/badge/Express%20js-000000?style=for-the-badge&logo=express&logoColor=white" /> <img src="https://img.shields.io/badge/PostgreSQL-316192?style=for-the-badge&logo=postgresql&logoColor=white" />

-A small express server connected with a postgres databse for the storage and authentication of users.
+A small express server connected with a postgres database for the storage and authentication of users.

 Using github actions, this repo will run a small pipeline when pushing to main or any branch.